BrianHillis/augur/Sprint1DesignDoc.md

 		- Need to modify the CSS file to allow projects to overflow in the pane
 		- Edit the DownloadedReposCard to display the number of repos in each project
 		-
-2. Use Case Name B
+2. Home Page Search Function Use Case
-	- Functional Requirement 1
-	- Functional Requirement 2
-	- ... etc.
+	- Add a Search function on the homepage so that users can search for the specific projects they want
+		- Add Search bar and Search button for the homepage
+		- Modify the CSSfile to allow homepage to display the search bar and button
+		- Add search function to DownloadedReposCard to return certain projects only contains key words

 3. ... etc.

 ## Database Design